13 Bathroom Renovation Mistakes That Could Break Your Budget

 I’m not suggesting you have to choose a basic subway tile for your bathroom renovation.
 But I would recommend opting for a neutral, classic tile over a trendy one.
 Save the fun colors and bold patterns for easily replaceable elements like paint, hardware, and accessories.

-3. Underestimating the Impact of Grout Lines
+3. Overlooking Grout Lines

 The more grout lines you have in your bathroom, the more time you’ll spend cleaning.
 Why?
 Because grout lines are magnets for soap scum, mildew, and grime.
 Those tiny mosaic tiles might be hard to resist at Floor & Decor, but they’ll become your worst nightmare on cleaning day.